n3wscott/buoy/README.md

 ### Float Rules

+The goal is to find the most stable reference for a given release.
 Buoy will select a `ref` for a found dependency, in this order:

-1. a release tag, ex: `v0.1.2`
+1. A release tag with matching major and minor; choosing the one with the highest patch version, ex: `v0.1.2`
-1. a release branch, ex: `release-0.1`
+1. If no tags, choose the release branch, ex: `release-0.1`
-1. the default branch
+1. Finally, the default branch

 ## TODO: